mineshkothari/fullstack/README.md

 **Migrating to the database:**

 With a fresh new database, you'll need to run migrations to populate all the tables.
-In order to to this, you'll need to follow the command below (ensuring you're in the same folder as 'manage.py' file):
+Follow the command below (ensuring you're in the same folder as 'manage.py' file):

 ```console
 $ python manage.py migrate